Trump's US Open visit sparks boos and long security lines

-NEW YORK (AP) — President Donald Trump attended the U.S. Open on Sunday and was booed by the crowd at a men's final, which was delayed due to the extra security associated with his visit.
+NEW YORK (AP) — President Donald Trump was loudly booed at the men's final of the U.S. Open on Sunday, where extra security caused by his visit led to lines long enough that many people missed the start of play, even after organizers delayed it.

-The final still featured long lines of attendees waiting to get in when play began.

-Wearing a suit and long, red tie, Trump briefly emerged from his suite about 45 minutes before the match started and heard a mix of boos and cheers from an Arthur Ashe stadium, which was still mostly empty.
-No announcement proceeded his appearance, and it was brief enough that some in the crowd who were there missed it.
+Wearing a suit and long, red tie, Trump briefly emerged from his suite about 45 minutes before the match started and heard a mix of boos and cheers from an Arthur Ashe Stadium that was still mostly empty.
+No announcement proceeded his appearance, and it was brief enough that some in the crowd missed it.

 When the anthem was over, the Republican pointed to a small group of supporters seated nearby, then sat on the suite's balcony to watch the match intently.
-He mostly didn't applaud, even following major points that energized the rest of the crowd as Spain's Carlos Alcaraz took on No. 1 seed and the tournament's defending champion Jannik Sinner, 24, of Italy.
+He mostly didn't applaud, even following major points that energized the rest of the crowd as Spain's Carlos Alcaraz bested Jannik Sinner of Italy.

-Trump was shown on the big screen again after the first set ended, and elicited louder boos.
-He raised his left fist in salute as the noise continued.
+Trump was shown on the big screen again after the first set ended, and elicited a roar of louder boos and some piercing whistles.
+He raised his left fist in salute as the noise continued in the stadium, which with a capacity of 24,000 is one of the largest in tennis.

-Many seats, especially those in upper rows, stayed empty for nearly an hour.
+The president later moved back inside the suite, where he was seen seated at a table with family members and appeared to be eating, but he was back in his seat shortly before match point.
+Cameras briefly flashed on Trump as Alcaraz celebrated, but his reaction to the conclusion was as muted as it had been throughout most of the match.
+This time, there was little crowd reaction, too.

-The Secret Service in a statement said that protecting Trump “required a comprehensive effort” and noting that it “may have contributed to delays for attendees.”
+The Secret Service issued a statement saying that protecting Trump “required a comprehensive effort” and noting that it “may have contributed to delays for attendees.”

-“We sincerely thank every fan for their patience and understanding,” the statement said.
+“We sincerely thank every fan for their patience and understanding,” it said.

 Trump attended the final as a guest of Rolex, despite imposing steep tariffs on the Swiss watchmaker's home country.
 The U.S. Tennis Association also tried to limit negative reaction to Trump's attendance being shown on ABC’s national telecast, saying in a statement before play began: "We regularly ask our broadcasters to refrain from showcasing off-court disruptions.”